TU-DO-Makerspace/DEPRECATED_TU-DO-Dimmer/README.md

 ## Features

-The TU-DO dimmer can control all three color channels of an RGB LED strip as well as the brightness of a main 12V white LED strip using a set of 4 rotary potentiometers.
+The TU-DO dimmer can control all three color channels of an RGB LED strip as well as optionally the brightness of a main 12V white LED strip using a set of 4 rotary potentiometers.
 In addition to satisfying the basic features a lights dimmer, the device also offers a 10-slot patch bank to store light any desired "patches"/configuration.
 The stored patches may then be loaded.
 Finally, one last touch that has been added is the option to program the LED strips do a desired HTML color code via USB serial communication.

 ## Building